sveltia/sveltia-cms/README.md

    ```
 1. Commit and deploy the change to the config file and reload the CMS.
 1. Now, whenever you save an entry or asset, `[skip ci]` is automatically added to each commit message.
 However, deletions are always committed without the prefix to avoid unexpected data retention on your site.
-1. If you want to deploy a new or updated entry, as well as any other unpublished entries and assets, click an arrow next to the Save button in the content editor, then select **Save and Publish**.
+1. If you want to deploy a new or updated entry, as well as any other unpublished entries and assets, click an arrow next to the Save button in the Content Editor, then select **Save and Publish**.
 This will trigger CI/CD by omitting `[skip ci]`.

 If you set `automatic_deployments` to `true`, the behaviour is reversed.
 CI/CD will be triggered by default, while you have an option to **Save without Publishing** that adds `[skip ci]` only to the associated commit.